jb-apps/Udacity-Pneumonia-Detection-From-Chest-X-Rays/FDA_Submission_Template.md

 ### 6. FDA Validation Plan

 **Patient Population Description for FDA Validation Dataset:**
+Ideally we would like to obtain a dataset with chest images from `DX` studies as the body part examined, also age range, gender distribution, pneumonia, and pneumonia comorbid with other diseases.

-- The population used for the dataset are men and women with ages between 10 and 80 with no previous history of Pneumonia.
+This should be a balanced dataset with population of men and women with ages between 10 and 80 with no previous history of Pneumonia.
-- The image type to use is `DX` and should only be used with chest images either `AP` or `PA`.

 **Ground Truth Acquisition Methodology:**

-Since identifying Pneumonia is difficult for radiologists, we will use silver standard as the Ground Truth.
+Since identifying Pneumonia is difficult for radiologists, we will use silver standard approach as the Ground Truth.

 **Algorithm Performance Standard:**
-- Since our algorithm is used for screening studies we will focus on *recall*
-- We want to achieve a high recall, since our algorithm is used for screening studies, in our case we got a 0.8.
+Since our algorithm is used for screening studies we will focus on *recall*.
+We want to achieve a high recall, at least higher than 0.8.
-- The F1 score of our algorithm was 0.4, this score is slightly higher to the average of radiologists `0.387`  according to the [CheXNet](https://arxiv.org/pdf/1711.05225.pdf) paper.
+The F1 score of our algorithm was 0.4, this score is slightly higher to the average of radiologists `0.387`  according to the [CheXNet](https://arxiv.org/pdf/1711.05225.pdf) paper.